riscv/sail-riscv/README.md

-The C emulator, for the Linux boot, currently runs at approximately 300 KIPS on an Intel i7-7700 (when detailed per-instruction tracing is disabled), and there are many opportunities for future optimisation (our Sail MIPS model runs at approximately 1 MIPS).
-This enables us to boot Linux in about 4 minutes, and FreeBSD in about 2 minutes.
+The C emulator, for the Linux boot, currently runs at approximately 300 KIPS on an Intel i7-7700 (when detailed per-instruction tracing is disabled), and there are many opportunities for future optimisation (the Sail MIPS model runs at approximately 1 MIPS).
+This enables one to boot Linux in about 4 minutes, and FreeBSD in about 2 minutes.
 Memory usage for the C emulator when booting Linux is approximately 140MB.